-Reaching the State Standards
+Teaching the California State Standards

-It's only natural for you to be worried about your child not getting the academics that they need.
-Or to worry that if a child is spending time "playing", that they won't have anytime left to learn.
+It's only natural for you to be worried about your child not getting the academics that they need, or to worry that if a child is spending time "playing" that they won't have anytime left to learn.

 Yet we believe that by teaching the concepts in fun, interesting and engaging ways, children not only are able to recall facts easier, they have a truer understanding of the concepts behind the facts and then are better able to apply this knowledge to new and different situations.